Region of Waterloo Paramedic Service

 Region of Waterloo Paramedic Services (ROWPS) is the emergency medical service provider for the Regional Municipality of Waterloo.
 The service provides both advanced and primary care level paramedic services to the cities of Waterloo, Ontario, Cambridge, Ontario and Kitchener, Ontario and the townships of Wilmot, Woolwich, Wellesley and North Dumfries.

 Staff

-Region of Waterloo Paramedic Services employs 280 primary and advanced care paramedics and support staff.
+Region of Waterloo Paramedic Services employs over 350 primary and advanced care paramedics and support staff.